sebbbi/perftest/README.md

 Load4 raw32 unaligned random: 51.765ms
 ```

-**NVIDIA Kepler** results (ratios) are identical to Maxwell2.
-See Maxwell2 for analysis.
+**NVIDIA Kepler** results (ratios) are identical to Pascal & Maxwell2.
+See Pascal for analysis.
 This is a slow laptop GPU with 384 shader cores @ 705 MHz.
 In comparison GTX 980 has 2048 shader cores @ 1126 MHz.
 This is 8.5x theoretical difference.
 Results show the same 8.5x difference, proving that Maxwell2 and Kepler architectures are practically identical regarding to L1 cached loads.

 ### Intel Skylake 6700K HD Graphics 530 (Gen9)
 ```markdown